Tax and writing a will

 Can I reduce my inheritance tax liability by giving to charity?

 If your taxable estate is worth more than the inheritance tax nil rate band (currently £325,000) when you die, inheritance tax may be payable.
-The rate of inheritance tax is 40% – this only applies to the part of the estate that exceeds the £325,000 threshold.
+The rate of inheritance tax on death is 40% – this only applies to the part of the estate that exceeds the £325,000 threshold.

 Inheritance tax will be due at a reduced rate of 36% if you leave at least 10% of your estate to a qualifying charity.